To call Thailand: If you're calling Thailand from the United States:

 For directory assistance: Dial tel.
 1133, or dial any hotel concierge or operator (even if you are not a guest, they can help).

 Note that cellphones are referred to as "mobiles" or "handsets" in Thailand, which operates on the GSM system.
 If you have an unlocked phone, you can install a local, prepaid SIM card (sold at 7-Elevens and cellphone stores in Thailand).
 Show your phone to the salesperson; not all phones work on all networks.
-You'll get a local phone number -- and much, much lower calling rates than using international roaming.
+You'll get a local phone number -- and much, much lower calling rates than using international roaming (unless you have a special plan; do check).
 Unlocking an already locked phone can be complicated, but it can be done; just call your cellular operator and say you'll be going abroad for several months and want to use the phone with a local provider.
 In Thailand, head to Mah Boon Krong (MBK), near the National Stadium BTS in central Bangkok, for assistance with unlocking cellphones at any cellphone vendor.

 For trips of more than a few weeks spent in one country, buying a local SIM card becomes economically attractive, as Thailand has a number of cheap prepaid phone systems operated by One-2-Call, True Move, and DTAC.
 For around 800B, you will be given a starter pack, which includes a SIM card, an instant Thai mobile phone number, plus some free calls.
 Call costs depend on the package you choose; some systems offer free off-peak messaging (SMS).
 With most plans, though, incoming calls are free.